Displacement Class

 In this case, the position-calculating method

-of the way along the length L,
+corresponds to moving a of the way along the length L,

-then adding b
+then adding b:

 [--------------------------------X------------]